mimshwright/fease/README.md

-# Vite npm package template

-A template for an npm package using:

-- vite
-- typescript
-- jest
-- prettier & eslint
-- controlled commits with commitizen, lint-staged, etc.
-- & more!

-Inspired by this post by [Onur Önder](https://onderonur.netlify.app/blog/creating-a-typescript-library-with-vite/)

-## Setup

-1. Install packages.
-1. Edit the top of the package.json file to include the correct package name and description.
-You can find and replace for "\<LIBRARY\>"
-1. Edit the README.md
-1. You may need to review the `vite.config.js` depending on your library structure.
+# Fease

+A composable function library for creating animation easing functions.

+More information coming soon.

 ## Scripts

+- `dev` or `start`: Start the dev server (vite) and run the demo code in your browser.
 - `lint` : lint the code.
 You can also do `fix` to auto-fix.
 - `test` : test with jest.
 Also `test:coverage` and `test:watch`
 - `build` : bundle the code
 - `commit` & `release` : see below
 - `pushpub`: Used after `release` it pushes and publishes the library.
-- `deploy`: Build the demo code (index.html) and publish to gh-pages
+- `deploy`: Build the demo code (`index.html` and `src/demo`) and publish to gh-pages

 ## Commits & Releases